 The scenic walk and drive trail wind past the ancient limestone pillars of the Pinnacles, some several metres tall.
 They’re scattered across the park in their thousands, creating an alien-like landscape.

-This place will enthrall visitors with it amazing natural limestone structures, some standing as high as five metres, which were formed approximately 25,000 to 30,000 years ago, after the sea receded and left deposits of sea shells.
+This place will enthrall visitors with it amazing natural limestone structures, which were formed approximately 25,000 to 30,000 years ago, after the sea receded and left deposits of sea shells.
 Over time, coastal winds removed the surrounding sand, leaving the pillars exposed to the elements.

 We were blessed to have a rainbow that morning too.
 The park was peaceful at that moment and only have about 5-6 persons before the main tourists crowd arrive from Perth.